nota/typed-api-spec/pkgs/docs/docs/06_validation/zod.md

       },
     },
   },
-} satisfies ZodOpenApiEndpoints;
+} satisfies OpenApiEndpointsSchema;
 ```

-ZodOpenApiEndpoints allows to define extra properties that are required for OpenAPI documentation like `summary`, `description`, `tags`, etc.
+OpenApiEndpointsSchema allows to define extra properties that are required for OpenAPI documentation like `summary`, `description`, `tags`, etc.

 ### Generating OpenAPI Documentation